 Refurbishment sounds like a better solution in the face of those concerns, but it too comes with its own issue.
 How do we store the data while we are refurbishing the items?
-How do we ensure proper refurbishment processes and predict the length of lifecycle?
-If we use a third party solution, how do we ensure private data is properly secured and breaches to not occur?
+How do we ensure proper refurbishment processes and predict the length of the lifecycle?
+If we use a third-party solution, how do we ensure private data is properly secured and breaches to not occur?

 “Well,” many businesses say, “we’ll just resell the items then!
 No destruction costs, and if we just wipe the drives, we’re fine!”
 The problem with that line of thinking is that it’s somewhat unrealistic.
 You can’t donate broken drives, and you’d have an even harder time selling them.
 Even if they are broken down, you need to look at how the data was erased.